The modulating function method for state estimation and feedback of infinite-dimensional systems: Examples

-We aim to keep our primary objective in focus throughout all cumbersome discussions about system nodes: leveraging the modulating function approach for state reconstruction.
-In doing so, we employ the methodology outlined in Section~\ref{sec:stateest}: We determine null controls for the adjoint system.
-The latter is, due to \eqref{eq:rdadj}, only differing from the original system \eqref{eq:rdeq} by the Riesz isomorphism pointwisely applied to the input and output.
-That is, the adjoint system is determined by
+We now apply the state-reconstruction procedure developed in Section~\ref{sec:stateest}.
+To this end, we determine null controls for the adjoint system.
+By \eqref{eq:rdadj}, the adjoint differs from the original system \eqref{eq:rdeq} only through the Riesz identifications of its input and output spaces.
+More precisely, the adjoint system is described by